KettyTodd/Ketty2/README.md

 # Ketty2

-Proud to be an INDIAN Engineer by profession
+Proud to be an INDIAN Enginee